About

 Our Story

 Co-founders Hershel Kleinberg and Lisa Cohen grew up nearly 1000 miles apart; he in Mequon, Wisconsin, and she in Poughkeepsie, New York.
 Though geographically distant, both Hershel and Lisa were raised in close-knit European-Jewish families who put a high value on education, both formal and experiential.
 Each has had the opportunity to travel widely, both in the US and internationally.
 These experiences added to their shared sense of a broad horizon, filled with possibilities.
-Hershel and Lisa met online in early 2017 and were soon planning a future together.
-Within two years of their 2018 marriage they launched Open Horizon.
+After connecting online in early 2017, Hershel and Lisa quickly began envisioning a shared future.
+Following their marriage in 2018, they embarked on the journey of launching Open Horizon in 2019.

 Hershel and Lisa are both influenced by their European Jewish heritage.
 Their forebears immigrated to the United States to escape the horrors of persecution and war.
 This has influenced their commitment to support education, create a stronger civil society, and promote economic equity.